Astha-Bhushan/Python-Beginners/README.md

       43. Program to Calculate Average Using Arrays
       44. Program to Find Largest Element in an Array
       45. Program to Calculate Standard Deviation
-      46. Program to Add Two Matrices Using Multi-dimensional Arrays - Remaining
+      46. Program to Add Two Matrices Using Multi-dimensional Arrays
       47. Program to Multiply to Matrix Using Multi-dimensional Arrays
       48. Program to Find Transpose of a Matrix
       49. Program to Multiply two Matrices by Passing Matrix to a Function - Remaining